gckrol/diolkos/README.md

 #### Why C?
 Why not Rust?

 I first tried forking `lm.rs`, but that was a huge hassle.
-Rust is great for when you know exacly what you want.
-Writing the code takes 10x as long, but you get production ready code on the first try.
+Rust is great for when you know exactly what you want.
+Writing the code takes 10x as long, but you get production-ready code on the first try.

-This however conflicts with the experimental nature of BoardMind.
+This however conflicts with the experimental nature of Diolkos.
 It's very nice to do something quickly in a hacky way to see if it actually works and if it is what you want.
 If so, you can secure it later.
-Besides - BoardMind is not designed to be exposed to the internet anyway.
+Besides - Diolkos is not designed to be exposed to the internet anyway.

 #### Why C?
 Why not C++?